remake/remake-cli/site-src/high-level-overview.md

 #### Customizing Remake with plugins

-There are lower-level Remake data attributes that underly some of these steps.
-For example, you could implement a custom editable popover yourself by combining 3-4 lower-level attributes.
-Check out [a production app](https://requestcreative.com/) built in Remake for an example of an image upload popover, for example and [contact me](https://remaketheweb.com/contact-us/) if you'd be interested in learning more about this.
+There are many low-level Remake data attributes that aren't documented thoroughly yet.
+A few of them are responsible for making the `data-i-editable` attribute work, under the hood, for example.

+These low-level attributes can be used to create custom editable components.
+See [this production web app](https://requestcreative.com/), built in Remake, to see an example of what's possible when developers can build your own editable areas.

+In the near future, Remake will ship with many more types of editable areas (for file uploads, image cropping, calendar input, etc.), as well as a plugin architecture that will let developers expand this further.

+In the meantime, however, if you want to learn more about the low-level Remake attributes that make all of this possible, please [contact me](https://remaketheweb.com/contact-us/) and I'll send you some tutorial videos.